Golconda Express

-The 17201 / 17202 Golconda Express is an Prestigious intercity express train running between Secunderabad and Guntur.
+The 17201 / 17202 Golconda Express is an intercity express train running between Secunderabad and Guntur.
 It is provided with stoppage at Pedakakani railway station with effect from 1 May 2011.

 Etymology

 This train is named after the historic Golconda Fort in Hyderabad.
 It is one of the important landmark in Hyderabad built by the Qutb Shahi dynasty of Hyderabad.

-Achievements

-Achievement 1: In 1973, this service was the fastest steam passenger train in India.
+In 1973, this service was the fastest steam passenger train in India.